Abhishek76/outfittery_Spark/README.md

 ```sh
 python downloadData.py
 ```
-file to be downladed and extracted at location
+file to be downladed and extracted at location which is ./data/GermanStackExchange/  if data is already downloaded one can copy into that location since that location will be mounted with docker containers

 A simple spark standalone cluster  A *docker-compose up* away The Docker compose will create the following containers: